francobrevis/francobrevis/README.md

 - 👋 Hi, I’m @francobrevis
-- 👀 I’m interested in Linux and Hack
+- 👀 I’m interested in Linux and Bug Bounty
 - 🌱 I’m currently learning a lot of things such as buffer overflow

 <!---